signalogic/SigSRF_SDK/mediaTest_readme.md

 3. same as 1. but with stereo frames
 4. same as 2. but with stereo frames, 100x real-time processing speed

-Note that .rtp file format seems to only supports IPv4 addresses.
-If you have an .rtp format file with IPv6 addresses, please send to Signalogic and we can take a look.
+Note that .rtp file format seems to only support one stream, with IPv4 addresses.
+Also in some cases the file header may contain zero values for source or destination IP address or port values; in that case the DSReadPcapRecord() API in pktlib will use generic values instead of zero.
+If you have an .rtp format file with multiple streams and/or IPv6 addresses, please send to Signalogic and we can take a look at expanding .rtp support.

 <a name="Sessions"></a>
 ## Sessions